rajkiran-v/rajkiran-v.github.io/_pages/about.md

 Dr. Raj Kiran V received his Ph.D. from the Electrical Engineering Department of the [Indian Institute of Technology (IIT) Madras](https://www.ee.iitm.ac.in/), where he was honored with the **Best Interdisciplinary Thesis award** at the institute level.

 Currently, he serves as a **Principal Scientist** in the cardiovascular division of the Healthcare Technology Innovation Centre [(HTIC – IIT Madras)](https://www.hticiitm.org/).
 With over a decade of experience in **R&D** and two years in **Product Development**, he specializes in biomedical technologies within the cardiovascular domain.
 Over the years, he has collaborated with clinicians and researchers from multiple healthcare centers to address **real-world biomedical challenges** in vascular health assessment.
-His scientific contributions are evident in the scope and quality of his work, which includes:

-- Over **70 peer-reviewed publications**
-- **7 issued patents** (with more than 30 patents filed)
+His scientific contributions are evident in the scope and quality of his work, which includes over **70 peer-reviewed publications** and **7 issued patents** (with more than 30 patents filed)

 His expertise spans several critical areas, including **advanced signal processing, biomedical instrumentation, vascular biomechanics, vascular aging pathways**, and **novel ultrasound imaging technologies**.
 This diverse skill set enables him to excel as an **architect, innovator, designer, and developer** of groundbreaking biomedical solutions.
 He is passionate about transforming healthcare accessibility by creating **affordable solutions** and advocating for **preventive and primordial care**.